urbit/docs/tutorials/arvo/ames.md

 message, producing an atom.
 Ames checks how large the atom is, and if it is bigger than a kilobyte it will split it into packets whose payloads are 1 kB or less.
-It then numbers each one - this is message 17, packet 12, this is message 17, packet 13, etc, so that when the receiver receives these packets it knows which number they are.
+It then numbers each one - this is message 17, packet 12, this is message 17, packet 13, etc., so that when the receiver receives these packets it knows which number they are.
 Finally it encrypts each individual packet and enqueues them to be sent along their stated flow.